azalty/dbd-autowiggle/README.md

+#### This project is updated in https://rlevetspam.wixsite.com/dbd-autoscripts/ and WILL NOT be updated on GitHub

 ### dbd-autostruggle
 It's an AutoStruggle script for Dead by Daylight.
 This is allowed and legit, legal.
 You will **NOT** be banned for that.